-A 14 year old girl presents to the clinic with vomiting a moderate amount for 7 hours.
-She has vomited 3 times, it is yellow in colour and not projectile.
-She does not have any reported abdominal pain.
-She has voided 4 times today and has had one normal bowel movement.
-Earlier this morning she was playing football and was struck by another player.
-There was no reported loss of consciousness.
-She sustained no obvious injuries.
+A 12 year old boy presents to the clinic with vomiting quite a bit for 6 hours.
+He has vomited 3 times, it is non-bilious and non-bloody in colour and not forceful.
+He does not have any reported abdominal pain.
+He has voided 3 times today and has had one normal bowel movement.
+Earlier this morning he was playing soccer and was struck by another player.
+There was no loss of consciousness.
+He sustained no obvious injuries.

-Physical Examination: She looks in no acute distress.
-Abdomen is soft.
+Physical Examination: He looks tired.
+Abdomen is flat.
 On auscultation, bowel sounds are normal.
 On palpation it is non-tender and there are no masses or organomegaly.
 The remainder of the physical examination is normal.

 What is(are) the most important initial investigation(s)?
 Check all that apply.